jeffy890/Multi-User_MIMO_LED/README.md

 - LED transmitters & PD receivers

 ### How to execute code and get data
 The code "transmit_S.m" should be executed first.
-It transmits S for calculating H.
+It transmits S for calculating H.<br>
 After calculating H, use the H into "transmit_wd.m" and transmit wd.